White represents purity, red represents sovereignty (and the blood of the Merina people), and green represents hope and the coastal people.

 History

 Adopted on October 14, 1958.
-The red and white colors date back to the 19th-century Merina Kingdom, while green was added to represent the Hova people of the coast.
+The white and red colors were the traditional colors of the Merina Kingdom, while green was added to represent the coastal tribes.

 Construction